snidic/clockwatch/README.txt

 010997311 Chu, Michael

-There will be a delay of less than 1 second for the clock.
+There will be a delay of up to an second depending on when the clock starts.

+Section4_Chu_Michael_010997311_HW4